mpdcampbell/selfhosted-services/README.md

 </p>

 ### Jitsi
 - [Jitsi](https://github.com/jitsi/jitsi-meet#readme) is a full featured video conferencing platform.
-Essentially host your own Zoom, but with HD video streaming, no time limits, increased security and end to end encryption support.</br>
+Essentially host your own Zoom, but with HD video streaming, no time limits, increased security and end to end encryption support.
-- Setting this up during the pandemic has been huge quality of life upgrade over Zoom, I highly recommend it. </br>
+- Setting this up during the pandemic has been huge quality of life upgrade over Zoom, I highly recommend it.
-- The bulk of my docker-compose yml, Jitsi consists of four services working together. </br>
+- The bulk of my docker-compose yml, Jitsi consists of four services working together.
     - **Jitsi Meet (Jitsi_web):** The frontend interface for Jitsi.
     - **Jitsi Videobridge (JVB):** The traffic controller, a server that routes video streams between participants
     - **Jitsi Conference Focus (Jicofo):** Conference manager, it opens and manages the sessions between participants and JVB.
     - **[Prosody](https://github.com/prosody):** An XMPP server where all the other components connect so they can communicate, and linked as the only component not made by the Jitsi team.

-### Wishlist
+### Wishlist (Christmas-community)
-- [Wishlist](https://github.com/Wingysam/Christmas-Community#readme) is a private Amazon wishlist alternative (actually called Christmas Community)
+- [Christmas-community](https://github.com/Wingysam/Christmas-Community#readme) is a private Amazon wishlist alternative.
-- Supports seperate user accounts with basic user & password, then all users wishlists visible to everyone.
+- Supports seperate user accounts with basic user & password auth, with all wishlists visible to all users.
 - Users can add items to their wishlist with the product url and for supported websites (30ish) the service grabs the product image, name and price.
 - Otherwise image, name and price can be input manually.